-Originally built at the end of 11th century and redesigned in 19th century, it stands in the middle of the property with its slate-covered bell tower.
+Originally built at the end of the 11th century and redesigned in the 19th century, this chapel stands in the middle of the estate with its slate-covered bell tower.
 A beautiful carved wooden ogive door, crowned with a stained-glass rosette, is set in the gable wall.
-Along the sides there are 6 stained-glass ogive windows.
-This consecrated chapel with its polychrome choir and gilded oak wood altar can accommodate a hundred people.
+Along the sides, there are 6 stained-glass ogive windows.
+This consecrated chapel, with its polychrome choir and gilded oak wood altar, can accommodate up to a hundred people.

 The landscaped parklands

-The wooded, landscaped parklands, with 7 ha of meadows, comprise numerous miscellaneous and varied species: several are over a hundred years old like the cedars, oaks, a sequoia and a gigantic chestnut tree.
+The wooded, landscaped parklands, spanning almost 7 ha, comprise numerous miscellaneous and varied species: several are over a hundred years old like the cedars, oaks, a sequoia and an impressive chestnut tree.
 Other trees and shrubs such as maple, fir and plane trees stand in the parklands looking down on a bed of cyclamen and hydrangea bushes.

-All the flower beds and lawns are watered courtesy of a 25 m deep, water well.
+All the flower beds are watered courtesy of a 25 m deep, water well that never dries up.

 On a separate plot is a large orchard planted with apple, pear, plum and cherry trees.